 A registration for a visual art work, a literary work, or a work of the performing arts that depicts or describes a character covers the expression set forth in the deposit copy(ies), but it does not cover the character per se.
 In other words, the copyright in the registered work protects the author's expression of the character, but it does not protect the mere concept of the character.
 The copyright in the character itself is limited to the artistic rendition of the character in visual form or the literary delineation of the character's specific attributes in textual form.
-If another party merely uses the character's name or the general idea for the character there would be no infringement under the copyright law.
-By contrast, if another party copies the visual or textual expression set forth in the deposit copy(ies), the copyright owner of that work may have a cause of action.
 (The trademark law may provide additional protection for the character's name or other attributes if the character is sufficiently distinctive and is used to identify the source of the trademark owner's goods or services.)

-For a further discussion of characters, see Chapter 800, Section 804.2(B) and Chapter 900, Section 911.
+For a further discussion of characters, see Chapter 800, Section 804.3(B) and Chapter 900, Section 911.